-Course Name To Whom Offered Content % of Content Financial Management in the Armed Forces Required for students in MS (Info Tech Mgmt.) and MS (Network Operations); commonly taken as elective by students in other programs.
-This course is a hybrid of the budget policy and budget practice courses described above and is designed for students outside the School of Business and Public Policy.
+Course Name To Whom Offered Content Financial Management in the Armed Forces Required for students in MS (Info Tech Mgmt.) and MS (Network Operations); commonly taken as elective by students in other programs.
+IS (Info Tech mt.) and MSpractice courses described above and is designed for students outside the School of Business and Public Policy.
 Auditing topics emphasize the policy aims of the audit requirement and the role of IT systems in achieving auditability.
-Other Certification Preparation Certification Elective courses, taken We offer prep courses for the following professional 10-20% Navy Senior Leader Seminar (Center for Executive Education) Navy O-6 and GS-15; 7 classes per year.
-Every class includes a presentation and discussion on the background, status, and importance of audit readiness, and what seminar participants can expect to experience during an audit and what they can do to assist.
+Other Certification Preparation Elective courses, taken primarily by MBA-FM students We offer prep courses for the following professional certifications: Certified Management Accountant (CMA), Certified Fraud Examiner (CFE), and Certified Defense Financial Manager (CDFM).
+10-20% Navy SeniorNavy O-6 and GS-15;Leader Seminar7 classes per year.(Center forExecutiveEducation)1000000000000000000000000000000000000 Every class includes a presentation and discussion on the background, status, and importance of audit readiness, and what seminar participants can expect to experience during an audit and what they can do to assist.
 10%